minimum-generated-pig/Dialogue/Episode/episode 202.md

 Relax, honey.
 The place is busy tonight, and I've heard the food is amazing anyway.

 Here you are, sir.
-The foie Gras for the lady and a mushroom soup for you.
+The foie gras for the lady and a mushroom soup for you.

 Waiter, I ordered a cream of mushroom soup with asparagus, the soup is obviously too runny, and it's over seasoned.